Skip to main content

 I have a CSV of 200 YouTube channels with columns name, url, my_notes.
 Enrich it with audience demographics and emails.
 What would the credit budget be, and what’s your plan?

-Expected primary skill: creator-csv-workflow Expected supporting skills loaded: creator-enrichment, account What a correct response looks like A multi-step plan citing the CSV-workflow’s structure: parse + classify identifiers, add _row_id, pre-flight /usage, enrich with /profile + /audience + bio-first /contact, dedupe + flatten, export.
-Budget math: ~27 credits/row average × 200 rows = ~5,400 credits, with bio-first noted as a possible 30–60% reduction.
+Expected primary skill: creator-csv-workflow Expected supporting skills loaded: creator-enrichment, account What a correct response looks like A multi-step plan citing the CSV-workflow’s structure: parse + classify identifiers, add _row_id, pre-flight /usage, enrich with /profile + /audience on the full roster and /contact only on the shortlisted rows, dedupe + flatten, export.
+Budget math should offer the user a “full contact” path (~27 cr/row × 200 = ~5,400 cr) versus a “shortlist-before-contact” path (~12 cr/row × 200 + 15 cr × shortlist-size) and let them choose.
 What to check

 • Routes to creator-csv-workflow first, then mentions the others